Dexcom’s New Professional CGM Helps Improve Diabetes Outcomes

-In an improvement over other professional CGMs, G6 Pro offers both real-time and blinded modes, and the option to use either a receiver or the G6 app to view data.
+In an improvement over other professional CGMs, G6 Pro offers both real-time and blinded modes, and the option to use the G6 app to view data in its unblinded (real-time) mode.
 The term “Pro” means that this CGM is owned by a clinic: a healthcare professional inserts G6 Pro at a visit, the sensor is worn for ten days at home, and then data is downloaded to Dexcom Clarity to understand the person’s glucose patterns and statistics.

 The real-time mode for G6 Pro enables users to see their blood glucose data every five minutes, showing how medicine, food, exercise, stress, sleep, and other factors affect their blood sugar.
 It allows people to “try” the Dexcom G6 before committing to buying their own personal system.

 The blinded mode means that users can’t see their blood sugar data until they meet with their healthcare professional to review it together.